mudita/MuditaOS/doc/running_on_phone.md

 An executable can be uploaded directly to the memory in an executable (image) form.
 J-Link GDB Server enables this.
 J-Link Server messages `"Download 15243 bytes…"` represent this way of running the executable.
 The binary is lost on reset and/or power loss.
 Booting from SDRAM doesn't involve bootloader.

 ### Upload to SDRAM via J-Link
+**WARNING:** Remember about switching off `Automatic date and time` function (in *Settings->System->Date and time*) otherwise Pure will hang/freeze after a while after starting debugging.
+Also remember to connect the USB to properly power the phone while debugging.

 You need to upload the `PurePhone.elf` file.
 To do so run in three parallel consoles/sessions: